 About This Tool

-We created our self-inventory to help Christian leaders to measure how equipped they are to build a healthy, multi-ethnic organization.
+We created our self-inventory to help Christian leaders to measure how equipped they are to work toward biblical racial justice and unity.
 It contains 8 categories with 5 questions in each category (40 questions total).
 It is a free resource.
 Please feel free to share it with anyone that you like.
 Each question covers a topic or skill that we have found to be important with our research and work with Christian leaders.
-We recommend that you first watch our Four Essential Practices Video before taking the self-inventory.
-It provides helpful context and recommendations for using the tool.

 What topics does the inventory cover?

 - Motivations for building a multi-ethnic organization